MicrosoftDocs/defender-docs/defender-xdr/autoad-results.md

 **Applies to:**
 - Microsoft Defender XDR

-With Microsoft Defender XDR, when an automatic attack disruption triggers, details about the risk and the containment status of compromised assets are available during and after the process.
-You can view these on the Incident page, which provides the full details of the attack and the up-to-date status of associated assets.
+When an automatic attack disruption triggers in Microsoft Defender XDR, The details about the risk and the containment status of compromised assets are available during and after the process.
+You can view these on the incident page, which provides the full details of the attack and the up-to-date status of associated assets.

 ## Review the incident graph

-Microsoft Defender XDR automatic attack disruption is built-in in the Incident view.
-Reviewing the incident graph enables you to get the entire attack story and assess the attack disruption impact and status.
+Microsoft Defender XDR automatic attack disruption is built-in in the incident view.
+Review the incident graph to get the entire attack story and assess the attack disruption impact and status.

 Here are some examples of what it looks like: